reez/BitcoinUI/README.md

 ### Button Styles

-Five button styles are implemented in SwiftUI; BitcoinCapsuleFilled, BitcoinFilled, BitcoinCapsuleOutlined, BitcoinOutlined, and BitcoinPlain.
+Three button styles (with a number of optional parameters) are implemented in SwiftUI:

-They have a number of optional parameters, including: width, height, cornerRadius, tintColor, textColor, disabledFillColor and disabledTextColor depending on the type.
+- BitcoinFilled

+- BitcoinOutlined

+- BitcoinPlain

 *SwiftUI*